dotnet/runtime/docs/workflow/README.md

 build.cmd
 ```

-This builds the product, but not the tests.
+This builds the product (in the default debug configuration), but not the tests.

 For information about the different options available, supply the argument `--help|-h` when invoking the build script:
 ```